What Is Tongue Cancer?

-This is one of several kinds of oral (mouth) cancers.
-Like other cancers, it happens when cells divide out of control and form a growth, or tumor.
+This is one of the several kinds of oral (mouth) cancers.
+Like other cancers, it happens when cells divide out of control and form a growth or tumor.

 There are two types.
 One is called oral tongue cancer because it affects the part you can stick out.
 The other happens at the base of your tongue, where it connects to your throat.
-This type is often diagnosed after it has spread to the lymph nodes in your neck.
+This type, called oropharyngeal cancer, is often diagnosed after it has spread to the lymph nodes in your neck.

 Tongue cancer is less common than many other types.
 Most people who get it are older adults.
 It's rare in children.

 Tongue Cancer SymptomsOne of the first signs of tongue cancer is a white or red patch, lump, or sore on the side of your tongue that doesn't go away.

 - Changes in your voice, like sounding hoarse

 - Trouble swallowing or chewing or with moving your jaw or tongue